-Visitors were able to take a stroll down our Bus Stop Boulevard at the RHS Flower Show Tatton Park this year.
-Supported by Transport for Greater Manchester, five local communities and designers in the Greater Manchester area decorated and greened-up our very own bus shelters.
+This year, visitors will once again be able to take a stroll down our Bus Stop Boulevard at the RHS Flower Show Tatton Park.
+Supported by Transport for Greater Manchester, local communities and designers in the Greater Manchester area will decorate and green-up our very own bus shelters.

 Growing Oldham, Feeding Ambition